 And voila, you now have a project that is 100% mobile.

 What major events or campaigns have you or your company carried out over this past year?
-If you haven’t already done this, you should add them as Calendar Events and they will then be available on the Search Success Overview.
-You can add calendar events via the Search Success settings (now available as a separate item on the navigation).
+If you haven’t already done this, you should add them as Calendar Events and they will then be available under the Search Engine Optimisation Overview.
+You can add calendar events via the Search Engine Optimisation settings (now available as a separate item on the navigation).

 Ensure you have crawls scheduled for each project.
 We recommend weekly crawls, and the weekend is always a good time - this way, you can be sure to have an email waiting in your inbox on Monday morning, helping you to react quickly if any issues have come up in your latest crawl.

 Since the GDPR was introduced, privacy has become a really important topic.
 If you haven’t looked at your user consent management platform for a while, now would be a great time to check whether it’s up to date or not.
 You can do this easily with our tracking scripts reports.
-With the non-compliant tracking scripts report (available in Website Success -> GDPR compliance), you can see if any tracking scripts are firing before the user gives consent, so you can add these to the user consent bar.
+With the non-compliant tracking scripts report (available under Compliance), you can see if any tracking scripts are firing before the user gives consent, so you can add these to the user consent bar.

 We hope you have a few quiet days between Christmas and New Year to implement a few of these tips!